-Quiet Uninterrupted Educational Study Tables (QUEST) meets daily 2:30 p.m. - 3:30 p.m.
-2:15 p.m. - 3:15 p.m. in the homework club room Monday thru Thursday.
+Quiet Uninterrupted Educational Study Tables (QUEST) meets daily 2:15 p.m. - 3:15 p.m. in the homework club room Monday thru Thursday.
 This is a teacher referred program to help students that are struggling to complete their homework nightly.
 A certified teacher, as well as Federal Work Study students and Purdue volunteers help the students with their homework during this hour.
 The teacher needs to submit a QUEST referral form as well as have the student's parents fill out a QUEST form that will require parents to commit to the days their child will be attending.